dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 A Storage Container is a named entity that supports positioned (random) Input/Output.
-The default implementation maps a container to a file, but this is an implementation detail.
+The default implementation maps a container to a file, but this is an implementation detail, and not a requirement.
 The rest of the system does not need to know what the storage container maps to.

+The operations on storage containers are similar to those that can be performed on files.

 In SimpleDBM_, each table or index maps to a single storage container.
 The Write Ahead Log also uses storage containers to store